KevLeng/ConfigurationAPI-HandsOn/syntheticapi/README.md

 Save the returned Synthetic Id as you may need it later!

-## Step-by-step Guide - Create a Multi-Step Sythetic Browser Test
+## Step-by-step Guide - Create a Multi-Step Synthetic Browser Test

 6. The following json will create a multi step browser against your easyTravel production environment from Sydney and Singapore.